 The list of possible indoor air pollutants may seem endless, but the cures are not.
 Dr. Energy Saver recommends a four-prong approach to ensuring healthy air in your home: dry up excess moisture, ventilate, clean the air, and get super sanitary.

-Alber Service Company can help evaluate your home's air quality from the attic to the foundation.
+Alber Service Co. can help evaluate your home's air quality from the attic to the foundation.
 We can identify the source and prescribe the best solutions!
 We proudly offer our services in Cherry Hill, Marlton, Mount Laurel, and all surrounding cities and towns including Williamstown, Atco, Woodbury, Blackwood, Sewell, Voorhees, Berlin, and more.
 Also check out our home energy audit to diagnose your home's energy problems.

 Whether they're in the basement or roof, from poorly flashed windows or leaky plumbing fixtures, excess water nurtures mold and bacteria.
 It almost surely will cause damage to your house, too.
 Many homeowners do not realize that much of the air they breathe enters the house from the basement or crawl space, so fixing water or moisture problems there is a top priority.